Solved by Leon of Leon's Planet © July 15, 2012

 Since the code hasn't been cracked, some suggest it was added later as a kind of grafitti.
 The problem with that idea is: I've never seen such nice graffiti.

-HOW I SOLVED the RIDDLE (HOW I CRACKED THE CODE)
+HOW I SOLVED the RIDDLE (HOW I DECIPHERED IT.)

 When I first looked at the inscription, I was immediately aware of the Roman numerals: D, M, and V. I thought that it might indicate either a date or a location (via latitude and longitude coordinates).